The Playlist accepts wallpapers from:

 You can also set special/dynamic wallpapers, for example:

-To add wallpapers to the Local playlist select the wallpapers or the folders where your wallpapers are located on your computer and just drag and drop them from Windows Explorer/My Computer over BioniX Background Switcher.
+To add wallpapers to the playlist, select some images in Windows Explorer and just drag and drop them over BioniX Background Switcher.
 The files will be added at the bottom of your current playlist.

 You can also use the 'Add files' or 'Add folders' options.
 In 'Add folders', if you enter 'C:', the whole drive will be searched for images.